Order of Bards, Ovates and Druids: Participation

 The OBOD teachings are available principally in the form of a distance-learning course available online or by mail.
 There is a network of mentors, many using email, to support the students’ progress through the grades of Bard, Ovate and Druid.
 Members meet at camps, at workshops and assemblies in various parts of the world, and a network of over 350 groves and seed groups exists across the world.
-There are a number of internet forums, a private members’ website in addition to OBOD's public-access site, and a monthly journal Touchstone.
+There are a number of internet forums, held on the Druid Hearth - a private members’ website in addition to OBOD's public-access site, and a monthly journal Touchstone.

+OBOD also supports a substantial online community through the Druid Hearth, which enables members to move between studying online teachings, receiving messages, participating in workshops and live events, reading journals, and joining special-interest groups.

-Some members of the Order prefer to learn at home, solitary, as opposed to other modern Druids who meet regularly in their local Groves, and to Druids of early pre-Christian Britain who are thought to have congregated to share wisdom or meet for occasion.
-Members are sent course information and materials, and may be assigned a tutor if they wish to have someone to communicate with.
+Some members of the Order prefer to learn at home, solitary, as opposed to other modern Druids who meet regularly in their local Groves or online, and to Druids of early pre-Christian Britain who are thought to have congregated to share wisdom or meet for occasion.
+Members are sent course information and materials in multiple packs, depending on the grade which they are enrolled in, and may be assigned a tutor if they wish to have someone to communicate with.

 Groves

 Members may choose to join a grove - which can describe both a physical place (often a forest clearing or field) or a collection of druids - in order to celebrate events on the Wheel of the Year, including the equinoxes and solstices.
+With the introduction of the Druid Hearth, online-only groves have also been created to facilitate druid communities online.
 Hundreds of groves exist across the world and members are encouraged to attend different groves, if they wish, as each group has its own approach to performing ceremonies.

 It is made clear, however, that group participation is not necessary for performing ceremony; members are told how one's own house could theoretically be a grove, with materials published for individual ceremony alongside guides for group ceremony.

 Gatherings

 The Order holds two major gatherings each year, organised around the Summer and Winter solstices.
-These are almost always held in Glastonbury, with a ceremony sometimes performed at Glastonbury Tor, as well as a larger ceremony at Stonehenge.
+These are almost always held in Glastonbury, with a ceremony sometimes performed at Glastonbury Tor or the Chalice Well Gardens, as well as a larger ceremony at Stonehenge.

+The organization has also developed a tradition of seasonal camps.
+From 1994, for nineteen years, OBOD held camps, usually near the White Horse chalk hill figure in Wiltshire, generally four times a year at Imbolc, Beltane, Lughnasadh, and Samhain.
+In 2013 an independent group of members continued the project under the name White Horse Camps, often holding events in Shropshire.
+In 2023 the tradition was continued by another group under the banner Heart of Yew.